Skip to content

 Genetics focuses on the inheritance of traits through genes, with principles like Mendel’s laws regulating dominant and recessive alleles.
 Evolution describes how genetic variations lead to species adaptation over time through natural selection.
 Genetic mutations contribute to diversity, fueling the process of evolution.
 The combination of genetic inheritance and evolutionary mechanisms drives the adaptation and survival of species.

-• Gregor Mendel and the principle of Inheritance
+• Gregor Mendel and the Principle of Inheritance

-• Mendel's law of Inheritance
+• Mendel's Law of Inheritance

 • Chromosomal Theory of Inheritance